waveletlab-uestc/waveletlab-webbuilder/pages/index.md

 ## Latest News

+- **2020-12-17: Updated the conference routine.**
-- **2020-12-14: The conference will be held at 09:00 AM Dec.
-19th, for the conference routine see bellow.**
+- 2020-12-14: The conference will be held at 09:00 AM Dec.
+19th, for the conference routine see bellow.
 - 2020-11-26: Advance the deadline for Camera Ready submission (including payment proof submission) from Dec.
 8th to Dec.
 3th
 - 2020-11-11: Extanded submission deadline from **Nov.
 15th** to **Nov.
 22th**, and accepted notification from **Nov.
 20th** to **Nov.
 30th**
 - 2020-10-22: Updated time schedule about submission deadline, paper review time and author notification time in page [timeline](timeline.html)